Gold Fields retains 2011 target after profit leap

 The precious metal has risen 20 percent since the end of June, as investors seek a safe haven from stock market volatility and European and U.S. debt woes.

-Holland, who unlike some of his peers is usually reluctant to give a target for the gold price, said he did see potential for upside for spot prices even from their current lofty levels.

-"The ingredients we see today could provide the potential for more upside than downside," he told Reuters.
-He said these ingredients included rising physical demand out of India and China and debt downgrades in major markets.

-Costs are a concern for the miner.
+Rising costs are also a concern for the miner.
 Gold Fields said its total cash cost for the year would likely be $790 per ounce (178,000 rand per kilogram), sharply higher than the $760 per ounce that it estimated in February.

 Gold Fields said it was hit by higher power costs in South Africa and West Africa, as well as higher-than-expected wage costs and increased royalties at all of its operations.